Lashakacheishvili/RoulleteApi/readme.md

 <p align="center">
   <h3>RouletteApi</h3>
   <p>
     Application created for Singular.
-You can see the actual task in 'NET Task' folder.
+You can see the actual task in <b>RoulleteApi/Additional Resources/NET Task</b> folder.
     <br />